shanephall/shanephall/index.md

 # 👋 Hi, I’m Shane Hall

-I build software products, from early-stage startups to scaled platforms.
-Most recently, I’ve been exploring AI-native applications and local LLMs.
+I build software products, from early startups like Userplane to growth-stage companies like Zynga.
+Currently I'm helping SMBs deploy current LLM/MCP tech to accelerate their business.

 🚀 Interested in product, AI, or something cool?
 Let’s connect.